modbender/nuxt-snackbar/README.md

     </template>
     ```

-    If you are using a layouts and pages in your application
+   If you are using layouts and pages in your application

    ```xml
     <template>